Generalizable Motion Planning via Operator Learning: Learned operator value functions as neural heuristics

 \section{Learned operator value functions as neural heuristics}

 Although one can plan on the learned value functions directly, they may exhibit local minima due to approximation error.
-To address this challenge, we capitalize on the rich set of classical planning algorithms by employing our learned value function as a heuristic to guide the planning algorithm exploration.
-Typically, motion planners use the Euclidean norm as a heuristic given that it is both fast to compute and guarantees an optimal path ($1$-consistent).
-However, the Euclidean norm does not capture the geometry of the obstacles and thus regions surrounding obstacles can require extensive exploration before an optimal path is found.
-Thus, we propose using the learned value functions from PNO as an alternative heuristic to the Euclidean norm.
-We first prove that our heuristic is $\epsilon-$consistent and then showcase the advantage numerically, achieving a $33\%$ decrease in the number of explored nodes compared to the Euclidean norm when used in the $A^\ast$ algorithm.
+To address this challenge, we capitalize on the rich set of classical planning algorithms by employing our learned value function as a neural heuristic.
+Typically, motion planners such as $A^\ast$ use the Euclidean norm as a heuristic as it is both fast to compute and guarantees an optimal path.
+However, the Euclidean norm ignores the geometry of the obstacles and thus regions surrounding obstacles can require extensive exploration before an optimal path is found.
+Accordingly, we propose using the learned value functions from PNO as an alternative heuristic to the Euclidean norm.
+We prove that our heuristic is $\epsilon-$consistent and showcase the advantage numerically, achieving a $33\%$ decrease in the number of explored nodes compared to the Euclidean norm.